-A Member of MMIC will be entitled to vote on the Mutual Holding Company Plan by virtue of having met both of the following requirements:

-- Such Member was listed on the records of MMIC as the Policyholder of one or more Policies on the Resolution Date (or as principal if the Policy is a surety bond or obligation); and - One or more of these Policies was In Force on the Record Date.
+A Member of MMIC will be entitled to vote on the Plan and the Amended and Restated Articles if such Member was listed on the records of MMIC as the Policyholder of one or more Policies on the Resolution Date (or as principal if the Policy is a surety bond or obligation), and one or more of these Policies was In Force on the Record Date.
 A Policy will be deemed to be In Force on a given day if it has been issued and has not been cancelled or otherwise terminated.
 Whether or not a Policy is In Force will be determined based upon MMIC's records.